 The union of the Lutheran and Reformed congregations, with shared ownership of the Old Goschenhoppen Church, lasted for 259 years – making it the oldest Union church in the United States at the time.

 In 1988 our Lutheran congregation separated from the Reformed in response to a calling to serve newcomers in the rapidly growing Harleysville – Lederach community in Lower Salford Township.
 A groundbreaking ceremony for construction of a new 6,900 square-foot building was held in October 1990.
 In the process of relocation, we updated our name to reflect our anticipation of growth and better serving God and the community, while retaining a portion of our history: Advent Lutheran Church of Goschenhoppen!
-We celebrated our first worship service in the new location in July 1991, and celebrated our 30th anniversary in this location in July 2021.
+We celebrated our first worship service in the new location in July 1991, and our 30th anniversary here in July 2021!

 The mission statement “Saved by Grace, Led by God, We Joyfully Follow Jesus,” inspired the people of Advent through the 1990’s.
 During this time, many young families and new faces appeared, adding vibrancy to our long-time members who had navigated the challenges of growth and change.

-In October 2006, a groundbreaking ceremony was held for a $1.2 million expansion which added a 3,700 square foot wing with new classrooms, nursery and office space along with other improvements.
+In October 2006, a groundbreaking ceremony was held for a $1.2 million expansion which added a 3,700 square foot wing with new classrooms, a nursery, and office space along with other improvements.
 The following September, a dedication service was held to celebrate the expanded facility, which would be used in offering the community greater opportunities for social functions and Christian education programs.